 The ECITB Strategy 2020 – 2022: Leading Industry Learning

-The ECITB has launched a new strategy for the industry to help steer engineering construction companies through a critical time.
+The ECITB’s Leading Industry Learning strategy, approved by industry at the start of the year, sets the course to help steer engineering construction companies through a critical time.

 - the need to replace an ageing workforce;

 - growing competition for skills from other sectors;

 - and technological change as critical challenges for the engineering construction industry.